input-output-hk/cardano-shell/docs/Document.md

 * Network
 * Wallet backend

-The shell will act as an **glue** of these features.
+The shell will act as a **glue** of these features.
 It provides required resources/configurations to each of these features as well as resolving its dependencies.

 ## Resolving dependencies between the features